UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 In order to download all song, first you need to install AWSCLI by running:
 `sudo apt-get install awscli`

-2. Obtaining Acess Keys
+2. Obtaining Access Keys
-To directly download from the aws bucket, you will need to obtain the access key ID and the secret acess key.
+To directly download from the aws bucket, you will need to obtain the Access Key ID and the Secret Access Key.

 3. Downloading all songs
-With the access keys, you can now run `./DownloadAllSong.sh` and inputting the acess keys into the apporiate places.
+With the access keys, you can now run `./DownloadAllSong.sh` and inputting the access keys into the appropriate places.
 The region name is `us-west-2`.